logo

 • Young stock

 Calves leave the farm December 1st as weaners and return to the farm May 1st as in-calf heifers.
 The grazing costs include freight and all animal health costs including zinc.
 PKE fed will be fed at no extra charge if required.
+Provision of bulls for mating is also included in the price.

 Herd

-• The heifers are mated to start calving a week earlier than mature cows.
-AB is for 5.5 weeks.
+• AB is for 5.5 weeks.
 Herd test 4 times per year one milking only.
 Six bulls are purchased or leased each year to use with the herd after AB is finished.
-Mating goes for 12 weeks.

 People, health and safety